 There is lots of excellent preamp competition in this price range, ranging from simple preamps to more complex units.
 What you will find is that, when you get to this level, your personal preferences are usually the deciding factor, as there will be more similarities than differences in your options.

-If you want to stay with a solid-state preamp, then the Pass Labs X-22 at $9,500 is an excellent option to consider, with much of the same pedigree as the Mark Levinson.
+If you want to stay with a solid-state preamp, then the Pass Labs XP-22 at $9,500 (read the review) is an excellent option to consider, with much of the same pedigree as the Mark Levinson.
 Nelson Pass rightfully gets a lot of the love for his namesake brand of audiophile electronics, but it is Wayne Colburn who designs their excellent stereo preamps and phono stages.
 The Pass Labs XP-22 is also a simple stereo preamp with a gorgeous build quality and two-chassis (separate power supply) design.
 As with the No. 326S, there is no DAC, HDMI or room correction in the XP-22.
 Both are a window into the music on your recordings, thus they don’t bring any coloration, or “house sound” as some people call it, to your system, which is good.

 The Bricasti M20 at $12,500 is another-highly regarded preamp, but a relative newcomer, without the history of either the Mark Levinson or the Pass.
 Bricasti products look a lot like Mark Levinson physically.
 Their gear is simply excellent, as their linage is oddly sort of related to Mark Levinson, in that they have ties back to Lexicon.
 Today, Bricasti is a powerhouse in the pro audio world, having run with the idea of making the best reverb unit in the world, as Lexicon did in the past.
 Their audiophile electronics are simply stellar and comparable to brands that cost many, many times more.
 Bricasti is a bit of a very high-end audiophile sleeper.